MikroElektronika/mikrosdk_click_v2/clicks/pressure2307ba/details.md

 ---
-# Pressure 23 07BA click
+# Pressure 23 07BA Click

 > Pressure 23 Click - 07BA is a compact add-on board for accurate and reliable absolute pressure and temperature measurements in harsh environments.
 This board features the MS5849-07BA, an ultra-compact, chlorine-resistant sensor from TE Connectivity that delivers 24-bit resolution data via I2C or SPI interfaces.
 It operates within pressure ranges of 0.4 to 7 bar, features a chlorine-resistant gel coating, and measures temperatures from -20 to +85°C. The sensor's grounded metal ring provides robust protection and secure O-ring mounting, while the flexible communication options allow for optimized performance.